Pilot's Handbook of Aeronautical Knowledge

 A Military Operation Area (MOA) is airspace established for the purpose of separating military training activities from IFR traffic.
 When "hot," ATC re-routes or restricts non-participating IFR traffic.
 If the MOA is not in use, IFR traffic may be cleared through.

 MOAs are depicted on aviation charts.
 They do not have numbers.
-The back of the chart includes times of operation, altitudes affected, and the controlling agency.
-Flight through a Military Operations Area (MOA) is permitted anytime, but caution should be exercised because of military activity.
-Times of operation should be consulted before entering the airspace.
+A chart panel includes times of operation, altitudes affected, and the controlling agency.
+Times of operation should be consulted before entering an MOA.

 Alert areas may contain a high volume of pilot training or an unusual type of aerial activity.
 They are depicted on aeronautical charts with an "A" followed by a number.
 Pilots should exercise caution in alert areas.
 Pilots of participating aircraft, as well as pilots transiting the area, are equally responsible for collision avoidance.